Norah Lofts: Work

 Lofts chose to release her murder-mystery novels under the pen name Peter Curtis because she did not want the readers of her historic fiction to pick up a murder-mystery novel and expect classic Lofts historical fiction.
 However, the murders still show characteristic Lofts elements.
 Most of her historical novels fall into two general categories: biographical novels about queens, among them Anne Boleyn, Isabella I of Castile, and Catherine of Aragon; and novels set in East Anglia centered around the fictitious town of Baildon (patterned largely on Bury St. Edmunds).
 Her creation of this fictitious area of England is reminiscent of Thomas Hardy's creation of "Wessex"; and her use of recurring characters such that the protagonist of one novel appears as a secondary character in others is even more reminiscent of William Faulkner's work set in "Yoknapatawpha County," Mississippi.
 Lofts' work set in East Anglia in the 1930s and 1940s shows great concern with the very poor in society and their inability to change their conditions.
 Her approach suggests an interest in the social reform that became a feature of British post-war society.

 She was not afraid to tackle potentially sensitive subjects; her version of the nativity of Jesus, with backstories of Mary, Joseph, the Magi, the shepherds - even the innkeeper - is rendered in How Far to Bethlehem? as is the ill-fated Donner Party expedition in Road to Revelation (aka Winter Harvest).

 Several of her novels were turned into films.
 Jassy was filmed as Jassy (1947) starring Margaret Lockwood and Dennis Price.
 You're Best Alone was filmed as Guilt Is My Shadow (1950).
 The Devil's Own (also known as The Little Wax Doll) was filmed as The Witches (1966).
 The film 7 Women (1966) was directed by John Ford and loosely based on her story "Chinese Finale".

-Her books still have a devoted international readership, notably on the Goodreads website.